NERDDAO/poeticEncoding/poeticEncodingVault/pok_summary.md

-Certainly!
+ertainly!
 Below, I will extract and convey the semantic details from each haiku to reconstruct the original paper in a scientific format.

 ---